dotswg/dots-requirements/draft-ietf-dots-requirements.md

 -----------------------

-The value of DOTS is in standardizing a mechanism to permit elements, networks or domains under or under threat of DDoS attack to request aid mitigating the effects of any such attack.
+The value of DOTS is in standardizing a mechanism to permit elements, networks or domains under threat of DDoS attack to request aid mitigating the effects of any such attack.
 A well-structured DOTS data model is therefore critical to the development of a successful DOTS protocol.